Capricorn-Yorg/Test-to-Speech-PROJECT/README.md

  Enterprise Security
 - CORS Configuration for secure cross-origin requests
 - Input Validation and sanitization at multiple layers
-- AWS IAM Role-Based permissions with least privilege principle
+- AWS IAM Role-Based permissions with the least privilege principle
 - Secure Data Transmission with HTTPS encryption
 - Production-Ready error logging and monitoring